 What is wrong with society that it wilfully ignores valid warnings or advice?
 Inability to face the discomfort of a change or sacrifice for the greater good?
 Is that as a result of personal psychological failings?

-I definitely attribute intellectual failures of experts to personal psychological failings;
+I definitely attribute intellectual failures of experts to personal psychological failings; - legal blindness:

-• The law - more accurately, the legal and/or judicial systems - has strengths and weaknesses.
+- “The law” - more accurately, the legal and/or judicial systems - has strengths and weaknesses.
 The context of the political-social soup such systems exist in has an influence, but so too does the fact of whether the legal system is more progressive or regressive than the society it exists in.

-In the case of abolitionism in the UK in the late 1700s/early 1800s, “the law” was probably more progressive than the
+In the case of abolitionism in the UK in the late 1700s/early 1800s, “the law” was probably more progressive than the political-social soup it existed and operated in.

 When the United Nations was founded and the Genocide Convention was adopted, they both probably matched (sadly, society has regressed since then).

-“the law” is about two centuries behind society.
+In the USA at present, “the law” is about two centuries behind society.

-“the law” matched the political-social soup it existed and operated in, and both were about a century and a half behind the rest of the world;
+In 1970s and 80s South Africa, “the law” matched the political-social soup it existed and operated in, and both were about a century and a half behind the rest of the world; - moral blindness:

-• this is the point that I most wish to emphasise: all persons who boil crabs alive, or indulge in the equivalent forms of abuse of other creatures shown by John Money, South Africas military, and others, are guilty of an obscenity against life itself.
+- this is the point that I most wish to emphasise: all persons who boil crabs alive, or indulge in the equivalent forms of abuse of other creatures shown by John Money, South Africa’s military, and others, are guilty of an obscenity against life itself.

 And as love is the essential for life to thrive in a nonphysical or spiritual sense, they are guilty of an obscenity against all that is spiritual, including all valid conceptions of Deity.